HL7/FHIRPath/input/pages/index.md

 ## Functions

 Functions are distinguished from path navigation names by the fact that they are followed by a `()` with zero or more arguments.
 Throughout this specification, the word _parameter_ is used to refer to the definition of a parameter as part of the function definition, while the word _argument_ is used to refer to the values passed as part of a function invocation.
-With a few minor exceptions (e.g. the `today()` function), functions in FHIRPath always operate on a collection of values (referred to as the _input collection_) and produce another collection as output (referred to as the _output collection_), even though these may be collections of just a single item.
+With a few minor exceptions (e.g. [current date and time functions](#current-date-and-time-functions)), functions in FHIRPath operate on a collection of values (referred to as the _input collection_) and produce another collection as output (referred to as the _output collection_).
+However, for many functions, passing an input collection with more than one item is defined as an error condition.
+Each function definition should define its behavior for input collections of any cardinality (0, 1, or many).

 Correspondingly, arguments to the functions can be any FHIRPath expression, though functions taking a single item as input require these expressions to evaluate to a collection containing a single item of a specific type.
 This approach allows functions to be chained, successively operating on the results of the previous function in order to produce the desired final result.